 While his unit was pinned down by heavy machine-gun fire during the Battle of Belleau Wood in World War I, Marine Corps Lt.
 George Yarborough dashed from one shell hole to another, assisting his men until he was wounded by an exploding shell.

 Severely injured, he refused aid until other wounded men in his unit received medical attention.
 He saved many lives that day, finally succumbing to severe gunshot wounds.

 Yarborough is one of many from that battle that earned Marines the nickname, "Devil Dogs."
 German soldiers described them as "Teufel Hunden" or "Hounds from Hell" for their relentless ferocity in battle.

-Doris 'Dorie' Miller, the first African-American recipient
+Doris 'Dorie' Miller, the First Black Recipient

 Doris Miller, who went by Dorie, was one of the first heroes of World War II and was awarded the Navy Cross for actions during the 1941 attack on Pearl Harbor.
 His face was even used on a recruitment poster.